 To change the display settings on the Home screen to re-enable HDMI:

 For more information, see How to adjust the display settings on your Xbox One console.

 After you adjust the sound settings, you can set up your Kinect sensor.
 For more information, see Tips for setting up your Kinect with Xbox One.

-Note If you've done this on an Xbox One S with an older TV, but you later switch to a 4K TV, make sure to switch TV connection back to Auto-detect.
+Note If you've done this on an Xbox One X or Xbox One S with an older TV, but you later switch to a 4K TV, make sure to switch TV connection back to Auto-detect.
 4K isn't available when it's set to HDMI.